Chapter 1: Destructive

 It had been nearly a year since she’d stuffed them all away.
 She didn’t read, nor think of, fairytales anymore.
 Because dragons stayed dragons and beasts stayed beasts.
 Because her father was the first boy to break her heart and an eighteen-year-old cheater was the second.
 Because stories were stories, and this was real life.
 She didn’t have it in her to fix someone who was broken when she felt she was already far past destroyed.

 Monday, December 3rd.

 Some say money is the root of all evil.
 I’ve never come across a reason to disagree.
-Though its use can be very beneficial — things, like feeding the poor, building schools, and donating to charities, all come to mind — it’s regularly probed as a downright destructive entity that encourages people to do absolutely anything to obtain it, including gambling, fraud, blackmail, and shipping parents away on three-month long trips to maintain their careers.
-All of which I’d seen, and lived through, first hand.
+Though its uses can be very beneficial — things like feeding the poor, building schools, and donating to charities all come to mind — it’s regularly probed as a downright destructive entity that encourages people to do absolutely anything to obtain it, including gambling, fraud, blackmail, and shipping parents away on four-month-long trips to maintain their careers.
+All of which I’d seen, and lived through, firsthand.

 I’d learned two weeks ago that my mother would be heading out of the state of California, taking an extensive trip to Utah to prepare the corporate office, and being paid very generously to do so.
 Normally, she wouldn’t have batted an eyelash before declining the request, but she was easily convinced when they showed her the large check she’d be receiving when her plane landed.